learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q17.** A video element must support three formats to maximise browser compatibility.
+**Q.** A video element must support three formats to maximize browser compatibility.
 The browser should pick the first format it supports.
 How should this be marked up?

 - A)
 ```html